lichkitsch/campaigns/resources/short.md

 | `1d4` | `1d6` | `1d8` | `1d10` | `2d6` | `2d8` | `2d10` | `2d12` | `3d10` | `3d12` | `4d10` | `4d12` |

 ### Obstacles, Items, and Abilities
-Characters can use items to add a fixed bonus to specific rolls and abilities to add bonus dice to specific rolls.
-Items have HP and can take damage and break.
-Items and abilities have a rank that dictates their use and value:
+Characters can use items to add a fixed bonus and abilities to add bonus dice to specific action or damage rolls based on their rank.
+The narrator creates obstacles as items with the fixed bonus standing in for trait scores and rolling specific dice for their HP and damage, also based on rank.

 | Rank | Bonus | DMG | HP | &#42;Value | Level |
 |:---:|:---:|:---:|:---:|:---:|:---:|